brownan/backathon/README.md

 backup set)

 No other backup programs quite met these criteria.
-Gbackup takes ideas from Borg, Duplicati, and others, with a backing storage format inspired by Git (hence the G in Gbackup)
+Gbackup takes ideas from Borg, Duplicati, Bup, and others, with a backing storage format inspired by Git (hence the G in Gbackup)

 ## Architecture